ajaykammardi/etl-pipeline/README.md

 ```

 ![Step0](read-me-images/Step0.png)

----
-**NOTE:**
-Initally all the DAG would be in OFF state, Start the DAG by switching it state from OFF to ON.
+> :rocket: Initally all the DAG would be in OFF state, Start the DAG by switching it state from OFF to ON.
----

 ### Step 1: Initial Setup DAG (One Time JOB)
 Click on the `initial_data_load_dag` to view the current state and click on Trigger(Play button) DAG.